-Under the dilute wormhole gas approximation, the fluctuations of each genus are independent of each other.
-Thus, the factor \eqref{eq:5.7a} can be expressed as the multiplication of the tunneling probabilities of each genus.
-To illustrate this, we temporarily rewritten $e^{-B_{out}}$ in the Schottky space.
+Under the dilute wormhole gas approximation, the fluctuations of each wormhole are independent of one another.
+Thus, the factor \eqref{eq:5.7a} can be expressed as the multiplication of the tunneling probabilities of each wormhole.
+To illustrate this, we temporarily rewrite $e^{-B_{out}}$ in the Schottky space.
 In the small $k_{j}$ limit, utilizing equation \eqref{eq:3.26}, one can derive

 It is easy to show that